Sazid60/LIBEASE-Client-Side/README.md

 - In all books page an admin can do update and delete operation which promptly responses.

 ##### Reminder :
-- <span style="color:red">- Admin can not borrow his own added books but all users except admin can borrow and return books.</span>
+- Admin can not borrow his own added books but all users except admin can borrow and return books.

-### Routes And Data Protection
+#### Routes And Data Protection
 - All pages except the home page require login.
 - All Books route data have been protected by JWT token,
 - Problematic token do not allow to access all books data.